The donation of land by the Morel family for the Pointe au Baril Adopt-A-Home Project was announced during the 2017 Cater Work Project in Parry Sound.

 The village and seasonal residents, with strong support from the Township, want to lead on creating affordable housing opportunities in the local community.
 In partnering together and working to amend the Township’s Official Plan to increase village densification, the project will assist in creating opportunity for working families to live in the community.

-In 2018, working with Habitat for Humanity Ontario Gateway North (HFHOGN), the Pointe au Baril Adopt-A-Home Project plans to build a simple, family home to be sold to a local, inadequately housed family.
+Working with Habitat for Humanity Ontario Gateway North (HFHOGN), the Pointe au Baril Adopt-A-Home Project plans to build a simple, family home to be sold to a local, inadequately housed family.
 HFHOGN will manage the process of family selection, support the family and provide a no down payment, no interest mortgage.
 The family’s principal and property tax payment is limited to 25% of annual household income.

 A high performance, all electric home can have annual light, heat and power costs of $1200 to $1400 per year; about one third the cost of standard code built homes.
 The incremental cost of high performance building can be low, especially with volunteer labour, but over 20 years can save the family $50,000 to $60,000.
 The building plans will comply with community green energy conservation programs offered by organizations like the Georgian Bay Biosphere Reserve, Canadore College and the Ontario electricity program - htts://www.affordabilityfund.org